MODAODF/modaodfweb/HACKING.md

     vagrant snapshot save v5-clean-updated
     ```

-1. Run the following command to export and install the OpenSSH client configuration:

-    ```bash
-    vagrant ssh-config > ~/.ssh/config
-    ```

-   **WARNING:** If you maintain your own OpenSSH client configuration the aforementioned command will _overwrite your configuration file_, you need to instead manually merge the configuration from the `vagrant ssh-config` command's output.

-   You should now be able to acquire a remote shell of the test VM by running the following command:

-    ```bash
-    ssh default
-    ```

 ## Deploy Nextcloud

 1. Run the following command to automatically provision a Nextcloud 24 service instance in your test VM: